muusssari/GameBox/README.md

-# MultiplayerMaze
+# GameBox
-Little multiplayer game with friends (for learning)
+Little multiplayer games with friends (for learning)

 to start the server: